RaniAsmit/RaniAsmit/README.md

 ---

 > **I am an undergraduate student pursuing a Bachelor's degree in Computer Science and Engineering with a deep passion for software development.
 I thrive on continuous learning and innovation, leveraging strong logical problem-solving skills to craft creative solutions to real-world challenges.
-My interests span across Java Development, Spring Framework, Flutter for cross-platform app development, and foundational concepts such as Data Structures and Algorithms (DSA), Database Management Systems (DBMS), and Operating Systems (OS).
+My interests span across Flutter for cross-platform app development, and foundational concepts such as Data Structures and Algorithms (DSA), Database Management Systems (DBMS), and Operating Systems (OS).
 I find fulfillment in contributing to Open Source projects and collaborating with technical communities to create impactful solutions.
 Project-based learning experiences and teamwork are integral to my growth, driving me towards my goal of creating value and fostering positive change through my work.**

 ---